This tutorial uses the Thunderboard Sense 2 connecting to a Raspberry Pi 3 over Bluetooth to send your sensor data to the cloud over Ethernet or WiFi.

 Step 1.
 Set up your Raspberry Pi 3 (RPI)

 Now that you have your Raspberry Pi 3, we will go through the following steps to set it up:

 Set up your SD card with the Raspberry Pi Operating System

 Set up your environment

-Set up the Pi to automatically connect to the Thunderboard when it turns on
+Set up the RPI to automatically connect to the Thunderboard when it turns on

 Follow the steps here.